thecapo/ticketViewer2019/README.md

       - How vcr works
     ● Stack Overflow
       - learn more about routing
-      - DRY out the code
+      - DRYing out the code

   #### Challenges
     ● The zendesk api can only display 100 tickets at a time.
-It has different endpoint to access it.
-It is really a challenge figuring how to access the other endpoint.
+It has different endpoints to access it.
+It is really a challenge figuring how to access the other endpoints.
 I was able to make it a bit dynamic but I have to manually type it in the browser.
-The links (previous and next 100 batches) are just good for two endpoint (200 tickets)
+The links (previous and next 100 batches) are just good for covering two endpoint (200 tickets).

   #### Learnings
     ● Improved in uploading to github.
 Cautious with 'git commit -am' because it uploads everything.